Lazar Aronshtam: Early years

+Military career

 He joined the Bolshevik faction of the Russian Social Democratic Labour Party ("RSDLP(b)") in July 1915.
 From April to September 1917, he was a party worker of the committee of the RSDLP(b) in Kharkiv.
 From September 1917 to February 1918, he was a Red Guard of the Sokolnytskyi District Revolutionary Committee.
 In 1918, he joined the Communist Youth Union.

 In February-March 1918, he was a cadet at the 1st Artillery School in Moscow.
 In March-April 1918, he was a Red Guard scout of the 1st Army of the Gomel Division, 1st Moscow Revolutionary Detachment of the Western Front.
 From April to June 1918, he was a political fighter of the All-Russian Collegium on the Organization and Formation of the RSHA at the Tikhoretska station of the North Caucasian Railway.
 From July to August 1918, he was a political fighter of the Podvoisky detachment in Kursk and Lhov.

 In August-November 1918, he was the military commissar of the battalion of the 5th Middle Ural Rifle Regiment of the RSHA.
 From November 1918 to January 1919, he was a member of the editorial board of the newspaper "Red Fighter" of the 3rd Army of the RSHA of the Eastern Front.

 In January-April 1919, he was the military commissar of the 14th Rifle Division of the 9th Army of the Southern Front.
 From April to October 1919, he was the military commissar of the 3rd brigade, from November 1919 to March 1920, he was the military commissar of the 1st brigade of the 14th infantry division of the Southern Front.

 In March 1920 - August 1921, he was the military commissar of the 14th Stepin Rifle Division on the Caucasian Front.
 In August-November 1921, he was the military commissar of the 28th Rifle Division of the 11th Army of the RSChA.
 From November 1921 to April 1923, he studied at the Military Academy of the RSFSR.
 From May 1923 to June 1924, he was the military commissar of the 4th Rifle Division of the RSHA of the Western Front.
 From June to July 1924, he was assistant to the commander of the 5th Rifle Corps from the political unit on the Western Front.
 From July to September 1924, he was the military commissar of the Artillery Inspection of the Russian Red Army in Moscow.